elastisys/compliantkubernetes/docs/user-guide/kubernetes-api.md

     If you want your application to tolerate a whole zone (data-center) to go down, you need to add `topologySpreadConstraints` by uncommenting the relevant section in [values.yaml](https://github.com/elastisys/compliantkubernetes/blob/main/user-demo/deploy/ck8s-user-demo/values.yaml#L76-L82).

-    In other for this to work, your administrator must configure the Nodes with zone labels.
+    In order for this to work, your administrator must configure the Nodes with zone labels.
 You can verify if this was performed correctly typing `kubectl get nodes --show-labels` and checking if Nodes feature the `topology.kubernetes.io/zone` label.

 ## Further reading